dikortis/LetsTalkETC/Episodes/Episode_6.md

-and everything I don't know how long that is out that's kind of be on my horizon I kind of look at the next three years max so so what I would like to see what what is interesting to me about this is kind of simple automations on what people currently do with Vic one mm-hmm right so so simple stuff that people do can can some of those small processes be be automated do I have an example clear-cut right now no because I wasn't expecting this question but in general that's what interests me about et Cie
+and everything I don't know how long that is out that's kind of be on my horizon I kind of look at the next three years max so what I would like to see what what is interesting to me about this is kind of simple automations on what people currently do with Vic one right so so simple stuff that people do can can some of those small processes be be automated do I have an example clear-cut right now no because I wasn't expecting this question but in general that's what interests me about
+ETC

 **Christian Seberino:**
-so what I hear you saying i think is your you you like the idea of making our lives easier or more efficient in the short term in different ways more efficient processes and in the industry
+so what I hear you saying i think is your you like the idea of making our lives easier or more efficient in the short term in different ways more efficient processes and in the industry